PwC: Age discrimination lawsuit

 In 2018, PwC was accused of disproportionately hiring younger workers and fostering "an age-conscious workplace in which youth is highly valued."
-Plaintiffs estimated that younger applicants are over 500% more likely to be hired than candidates over age 40.
+Plaintiffs estimated that younger applicants are more than 500% more likely to be hired than candidates over age 40.
 In March 2019, a collective action related to the case was certified by a federal judge in San Francisco.

 Luke Sayers' AVP investment review

 In 2018, PwC Australia CEO Luke Sayers was connected to perceived conflict of interest issues on a related to a personal investment in Australian Visa Processing (AVP), a company part-owned by PwC that was submitting a tender to redesign and run Australia's visa processing system that is potentially worth billions of dollars, which would result in a significant financial advantage for its investors.

 This investment led to a "storm inside the firm", interjection by PwC Global and a review by PwC Australia of its personal investment policy for partners.
 The option to invest had not been offered to all partners or even the entire firm.
 A review was announced around the way partners make personal investments.

 Improper audit services in US

-During 2019, PwC's US affiliate agreed to pay more than $7.9 million to the US regulator, SEC, to settle allegations that it improperly performed IT and other non-audit services for several audit clients.
+During 2019, PwC's US affiliate agreed to pay more than $7.9 million to its US regulator, the Securities and Exchange Commission (SEC), to settle allegations that it improperly performed IT and other non-audit services for several audit clients.

-Angola corruption
+Corruption in Angola

-In 2020, the International Consortium of Investigative Journalists (ICIJ) leaked over 700,000 internal documents revealing that PwC had facilitated multiple dealings in which Isabel dos Santos, the daughter of the former president of Angola, made a fortune while in charge of the state oil company, Sonangol.
-Dos Santos established a network of over 400 companies to facilitate tax evasion and the steering of millions of dollars of Angolan state contracts to companies under her control.
-Her husband, Congolese businessman and art collector Sindika Dokolo, made millions from a suspiciously one-sided partnership with the state diamond company, Sodiam, to buy a stake in Swiss luxury jeweler De Grisogono.
+In 2020, the International Consortium of Investigative Journalists (ICIJ) leaked more than 700,000 internal documents revealing that PwC had facilitated multiple dealings in which Isabel dos Santos, the daughter of former President of Angola José Eduardo dos Santos, made a fortune while in charge of the state oil company, Sonangol.
+Dos Santos established a network of more than 400 companies to facilitate tax evasion and the steering of millions of dollars of Angolan state contracts to companies under her control.

+Her husband, Congolese businessman and art collector Sindika Dokolo, made millions from a suspiciously one-sided partnership with the state diamond company, SODIAM, to buy a stake in Swiss luxury jeweler De Grisogono.
 After ICIJ's revelations, PwC indicated it would terminate its relationship with Dos Santos.

-Watchstone

-In August 2020, a £63 million-worth suit was filed by Watchstone (formerly known as Quindell) against PwC.
-PwC is sued for conspiring against a former client; according to the suit, the company released information about the client to a competitor in the course of a takeover approach.